TGAC/COPO-documentation/help/glossary.rst

    Assembly
      Any sequence records from coding or non-coding regions to full assembled chromosomes.

+   Barcoding manifest
+     In COPO, barcoding manifest submissions contain short assembled and annotated sequences that represent interesting features or gene regions.
+In :abbr:`ENA (European Nucleotide Archive)`, the barcoding manifests are referred to as *targeted sequences*.

    :abbr:`BGE (Biodiversity Genomics Europe)`
      A `project <https://biodiversitygenomics.eu/>`__ that undertakes a comprehensive application of genomic science to biodiversity research  will drive fundamental advances in conservation science and policy.